Have You Suffered a Recent or Not So Recent Loss?

 What Happens in Grief Counseling?

-This process can be a journey of self-discovery that you give to yourself.
+This recovery process can be a journey of self-discovery that you give to yourself.
 You have the freedom to realize your strengths and your inherent survival abilities.

 Knowing how to deal with the decisions and issues is a process that is unique for everyone, and when you are doing something that you have not dealt with before, a professional is a big help.

 I have been there before – death, divorce, career loss.
-Loss, whether due to death of a loved one or loss of a relationship, is hard work and demands a lot of yourself.
+Loss, whether due to the death of a loved one or loss of a relationship, is hard work and demands a lot of yourself.
 Investment in yourself in a safe, supportive environment can help you get through this.